hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 **Exercise**

-1. Given the sequence alignment below and the table above, determine what the correct CIGAR string would be.
+1. Given the sequence alignment below and the table above, determine the correct CIGAR string.

 ```
                             1 1 1 1 1 1 1 1 1 1